 The Axel AX3000 M75C pops up from eBay from time-to-time.
 It is a small and light unit in a slim metal case which has obviously been designed by an engineer - just two sheets of bent metal!
 The thin client is based on the ST Microelectronics Atlas chip.
 The data sheet describes this as "X86 Core PC Compatible System-on-Chip for Terminals".
 Although the unit I have was manufactured in October 2008, the Atlas Datasheet I found is dated July 2002.
-On the ST Microelectronics website you'll find the data sheet in the obsolete products section.
+It was in the obsolete products section of on the ST Microelectronics website.
 The CPU's part number is STPCI2HEYCE which breaks down as:

 ST Prefix ST Microelectronics PC Product Family PC Compatible I2 Product ID Atlas H Core speed 133MHz E Memory speed 100MHz Y Package 516 Overmoulded BGA C Temperature Range Commercial